-Ironically, one of the worst things you’ll find out there in your everyday life is stupidity.
-A simple proof of this is that on average 50% of the world is less intelligent than you, simply due to a bell statistical distribution where the average person (i.e., you) is in the middle.
+One of the worst things you’ll find out there in your everyday life is ignorance.
+A simple proof of this is that on average 50% of the world is less intelligent than you, simply due to a bell distribution where the average person (i.e., you) is in the middle.

 Moreover, not everyone who is smarter than you is necessarily mature, knowledgeable, wise, or have certain experiences that come with age.
 Therefore, chances are you are often surrounded by people who for one reason or another are unable or unwilling to make optimal choices, help you properly, understand logical arguments, or make proper arguments on their own.